-- Spa – Manicures, pedicures, facials, massages and more are available at XpresSpa.
-Four locations: Terminal 2, airside, boarding area D • Terminal 3, airside, boarding area E (near Gate 60) • Terminal 3, airside, boarding area F (near entrance to Gates 80-90) • International Terminal, airside, boarding area G (near Gate 100).
-Hours vary by location but generally they are open 6:00AM – 10:00PM.
+Spa – Manicures, pedicures, facials, massages and more are available at XpresSpa.
+Three locations: Terminal 2, airside, boarding area D • Terminal 3, airside, boarding area E, near Gate E4 • Terminal 3, Airside, boarding area F, near Gates F11 • International Terminal, airside, boarding area G, near Gate G9.
+Hours vary by location but generally they are open by 7:00AM – 11:00PM.

 - International Terminal – landside, Main Hall.
 Hours: 8:00AM – 12:00AM.

 - Terminal 3 – airside, Boarding area F near Gate 71.
 Hours: 8:00AM – 12:00AM.

 - Terminal 3 – airside, Boarding area F at entrance to Gates 80-90 Located airside Concourse C. Hours: 8:00AM – 12:00AM.

 Museum – There are 40 exhibitions showcasing cultural, art , historical and scientific topics.
 Locations: Terminal 1 (Arrivals Level; Departures Level; Boarding Area B, Landside & Airside) • Terminal 2 (Departures Level, Landside & Airside) • Terminal 3 (Departures Level, Landside & Airside) • International Terminal (Main Hall and near Boarding Areas A and G, Landside & Airside).
 Hours: open 24 hours.